 Distribution: N - Piem (TSB 35331), Lig.
 C - Tosc.

 Description: Thallus crustose, episubstratic, dark brown, areolate-subsquamulose.
-Areoles 0,2-3 mm wide, flat to slightly convex, contiguous, with a blackish margin and lower surfaface, Cortex (30-)45-100 µm thick; algal layer continuous; medulla white.
+Areoles 0,2-3 mm wide, flat to slightly convex, contiguous, with a dark brown to blackish margin and lower surface, Cortex (30-)45-100 µm thick, rich in crystals, the cells 3-4 µm wide; algal layer continuous; medulla white.
 Apothecia lecanorine, rounded to irregular in outline, 0.2-1 mm across, immersed in the areoles, usually 1 per areole, with a dark brown, smooth or finely rugose disc, and a raised, smooth thalline margin.
-Epithecium brown; hymenium colourless, 80-120 µm high; paraphyses 2-2.5 µm thick at mid-level; hypothecium colourless.
+Epithecium brown; hymenium colourless, (70-)80-120 µm high; paraphyses 2-2.5 µm thick at mid-level; hypothecium colourless.
 Asci 100-200-spored, clavate, the apical dome K/I-.
 Ascospores 1-celled, hyaline oblong or ellipsoid, 4-6 x 1.5-2.5 µm.
 Photobiont chlorococcoid.
 Spot tests; upper cortex and medulla K- C+ red, KC+ red, P- (reaction best visible in thick sections under the microscope).
-Chemistry: gyrophoric acid, plus variable amounts of lecanoric acid.
+Chemistry: reported to contain gyrophoric acid, but according to Knudsen & Kocourková (2018b) the C+ and KC+ reactions are a “false positive” caused by a cortical pigment and not by gyrophoric acid.

 Note: this species was described from France, on basaltic rocks, and has a southern distribution in Europe, extending to North Africa; it has been also reported from North America.
 It belongs to a difficult complex of closely related taxa, which is in need of revision.
 Its ecology is poorly understood as well; the species is most frequent on base-rich siliceous rocks.
 See also note on A. veronensis.